European fallow deer: Description

 The male fallow deer is known as a buck, the female is a doe, and the young a fawn.
-Adult bucks are 140–160 cm long, 85–95 cm in shoulder height, and typically 60–100 kg in weight; does are 130–150 cm long, 75–85 cm in shoulder height, and 30–50 kg in weight.
-The largest bucks may measure 190 cm long and weigh 150 kg.
+Globally, adult bucks are 140–160 cm long, 85–95 cm in shoulder height, and typically 60–100 kg in weight, while does are 130–150 cm long, 75–85 cm in shoulder height, and 30–50 kg in weight.
+However, regional variations occur; for example, bucks in southern England average 88.8 cm in shoulder height and about 66.1 kg in weight, while does there average 80.7 cm in height and about 45.2 kg in weight.
+Globally, the largest bucks may measure 190 cm long and weigh 150 kg.
 Fawns are born in spring around 30 cm and weigh around 3–4 kg.
 Their lifespan is around 12–16 years.

-Much variation occurs in the coat colour of the species, with four main variants: common, menil, melanistic, and leucistic – a genuine colour variety, not albinistic.
-White is the lightest coloured, almost white; common and menil are darker, and melanistic is very dark, sometimes even black (and is easily confused with the sika deer).
+Much variation occurs in the coat colour of the species, with four main variants: common, menil, melanistic, and leucistic – not to be confused with the inherited genetic condition, albinism.
+Leucistic coats are the lightest in colour, almost white; common and menil are darker, and melanistic is very dark, sometimes even black (and may be confused with the sika deer).